mourjo/quick-meetings/readme.md

 ### Fix

-To fix this, use a different query, shown in the next section below (`./fix.sh`):
+To fix this, use a different query, shown in the next section below (alternatively `./fix.sh`):

 ```
-git revert --no-commit 7cb6fc9 && git reset HEAD
+git restore --source eb949fb src/main/java/me/mourjo/quickmeetings/db/MeetingRepository.java
 ```

 The bug was originally introduced